Masmiseim36/nxpSDK/CMSIS/NN/README.md

 ```

 ### Compiler Options
 Default optimization level is set at Ofast.
+This can be overwritten with CMake on command line by using <nobr>*"-DCMSIS_OPTIMIZATION_LEVEL"*</nobr>.
 Please change according to project needs.
-Just bear in mind this can impact
+Just bear in mind this can impact performance.
-performance.
 With only optimization level -O0, *ARM_MATH_AUTOVECTORIZE* needs to be defined for processors with Helium
 Technology.

 The compiler option *'-fomit-frame-pointer'* is enabled by default at -O and higher.
 When no optimization level is specified,
 you may need to specify '-fomit-frame-pointer'.

 The compiler option *'-fno-builtin'* does not utilize optimized implementations of e.g. memcpy and memset, which are heavily used by CMSIS-NN.
 It can significantly downgrade performance.
 So this should be avoided.
 The compiler option *'-ffreestanding'* should also be avoided as it enables '-fno-builtin' implicitly.

+Another option is to enable CMSIS_NN_USE_SINGLE_ROUNDING.
+This may affect the output.
+If enabling this the equivalent flag should be enabled in TFL/TFLM.

 ### Supported Compilers
 * CMSIS-NN is tested on Arm Compiler 6 and on Arm GNU Toolchain.